 Most people would agree that good sleep helps us tackle our daily tasks and be our best selves.
-A large body of scientific evidence shows that sleep is vital for optimal health of nearly every system of the body, from cognition and mental health to metabolism and cardiovascular function.
+A large body of scientific evidence shows that sleep is vital for the optimal health of nearly every system of the body, from cognition and mental health to metabolism and cardiovascular function.

 The immune system is no exception.
-It shields us against infections, helps to heal wounds and even protects against chronic and life-threatening diseases, such as cancer.
+It shields us against infections, helps to heal wounds, and even protects against chronic and life-threatening diseases, such as cancer.
 Proper sleep strengthens the immune system and ensures that we have appropriate protection.
 On the other hand, evidence indicates that lack of sleep impairs our immune system, and this can make us more likely to get sick.

 Lack of sleep increases your chances of catching the common cold

 Everybody knows the basics of how to avoid getting one – wash your hands and stay away from sick people.
 But science tells us there is another powerful trick to minimize your chances of getting the common cold – make sure you sleep enough.

 Habitually sleeping less than seven hours a night is associated with increased risk of viral infections, such as the common cold and COVID-19.
 For example, in the first study of this kind, Cohen et al. (2009) investigated whether sleep affects your chances of catching a cold.
 It measured sleep of 153 healthy volunteers over two weeks, after which participants received nose drops containing a virus that causes the common cold.
 Then scientists observed who developed common cold symptoms.
 It was found that sleeping less than seven hours makes you three times more likely to catch a cold than sleeping eight or more.